kevin-labtani/contact-keeper-MERN/README.md

 - we need to update our `onSubmit()` so it behaves differently based on wether we're adding a new user or updating a current user, we now call `updateContact()` if there's a `current` value
 - we create the `updateContact()` method in ContactState, it'll dispatch to the Reducer, the payload is the entire contact.
 We also add the method to our Context Provider.
 - we implement the UPDATE_CONTACT case in `contactReducer.js`, we map over our contacts and return the contact as is, or the new updated contact for the contact that was updated (we check by comparing ids)

+#### Contact Filtering

+- we want a filter input right above the contacts we can use to filter them based on contact name or email
+- need a piece of state `filtered` in `ContactState.js` to hold the filtered contacts, we can now create our `filterContacts()` method that'll dispatch to the reducer and send the text we filter on as payload, as well as our `clearFilter()` method that'll also dispatch to the reducer and set `filtered` back to null.
+We also add both methods as well as the new `filtered` piece of state to our Context Provider.
+- we now write switch cases for both of those dispatches in our reducer, for the FILTER_CONTACTS case we construct a regex from the text passed in and return the contacts where either the name or email match
+- we create a new component `ContactFilter.js`